asuagar/knowpil-theory-structures/README.md

 ## Intro

 This repository contains the Jupyter Notebook employed for the teaching experience described in this document.
-The paper published as a result of this work can be found [here](https://doi.org/10.1002/cae.22383).
+The paper published as a result of this work can be found [here](https://doi.org/10.1002/cae.22383) (DOI: https://doi.org/10.1002/cae.22383).

 ## Purpose